 - Chai Energy offers a mobile app for tracking energy consumption in real time, appliance by appliance, to help eliminate energy waste and save customers over 20% on their electricity bills.
 40,000 Californians use the Chai mobile app today.
 Chai is using the Rocket Fund grant to develop a "bolt on" product that will serve as the interface homeowners need to understand and manage their home energy usage, their distributed energy resources, and their connection to the electric grid.

-- ETC Solar, LLC's innovative Caltech engineering replaces the flat metallic front contact lines that are standard on today's solar panels with Effectively Transparent Contacts (ETCs).
+- ETC Solar, LLC's (now Mesoline) innovative Caltech engineering replaces the flat metallic front contact lines that are standard on today's solar panels with Effectively Transparent Contacts (ETCs).
 ETCs are triangular micro-scale metal contacts that redirect incident light to the active area of the solar cell.
 ETCs overcome shading losses without reducing the sheet conductivity.
 Replacing the standard flat contact electrodes on solar cells will boost the power output of commercial solar power plants by 5%.
 This breakthrough technology is compatible with most of the solar cell devices already available today, and can be readily manufactured by scalable fabrication printing method –a plus for module manufacturers and solar equipment makers.
 ETC Solar's Rocket Fund grant will design and construct the first commercial prototype for testing with customers.

 - Flume, Inc. has developed a simple-to-install leak detection and water management tool that monitors every drop of water entering a home.
 The Flume™ Water Sensor monitors the plumbing system 24/7, providing real time usage data and enabling the homeowner to manage their consumption.
 Intelligent Flume™ software detects and identifies abnormal water usage, sending notifications immediately when an issue is detected, and connecting to qualified service providers to fix the leak that can go unnoticed for weeks.
 This is a $9B problem that insurance companies are experiencing every year due to water damage.
 A Rocket Fund grant will enable the company to build and start testing their device with potential insurance customers.